sgkertsos/traffic-sign-classification/README.md

 ![image info](./images/app_classification_made.png)

 ### Run notebook.ipynb Jupyter Notebook
-If you want to check how the model evaluation was made, you can do it by opening the **notebook.ipynb** file in Jupyter Notebook and execute the code in each cell.
+If you want to check how the model was created and tested, you can do it by opening the **notebook.ipynb** file in Jupyter Notebook and execute the code in each cell.

 To start Jupyter Notebook make sure that you are in the **traffic-sign-classification** folder and then type the following in your terminal: